Richard Wellesley, 1st Marquess Wellesley: Voyage

 According to biographers of Wellesley, his highest priority during his term as Governor-General of India was for Britain to prevail over French power in India.
 This was a period in which Britain organized a series of military coalitions in Europe against France.
+His voyage to India is mentioned briefly in Robert William Eastwick's biography, as he transported Arthur Wellesley, 1st Duke of Wellington from Madras to Calcutta to meet Richard Wellesley.

 Governor-General

 War with Mysore

 On the voyage out, he formed the design of curbing French influence in the Deccan.
 Soon after his arrival, in April 1798, he learned that an alliance was being negotiated between Tipu Sultan and France.
 He soon after was appointed Governor-General of Bengal on May 12, replacing Lord Cornwallis.
 Wellesley resolved to anticipate the action of the Sultan and ordered preparations for war.
 The first step was to order the disbandment of the French troops employed by the Nizam of Hyderabad.

 The capture of Mysore followed in February 1799, and the campaign was brought to a swift conclusion by the capture of Seringapatam on 4 May 1799 and the death of Tipu Sultan, who was killed in action.
+Wellesley is widely attributed with the toast, "Ladies and gentlemen, I drink to the corpse of India," following the 1799 defeat of Tipu Sultan.
+Historians have identified the phrase as a modern invention originating in Bhagwan Gidwani's 1976 historical novel, The Sword of Tipu Sultan.
 In 1803, the restoration of the Peshwa, Baji Rao II, proved the prelude to the war against Daulat Rao Sindhia of Gwalior and the raja of Berar, Raghoji II Bhonsle in which his brother Arthur took a leading role.

 The result of these wars and of the treaties which followed them was that French influence in India was reduced to Pondicherry, and that Britain acquired increased influence in the heartlands of central India.
 He proved to be a skilled administrator, and picked two of his talented brothers for his staff: Arthur was his military adviser, and Henry was his personal secretary.
 He founded Fort William College, a training centre intended for those who would be involved in governing India.
 In connection with this college, he established the governor-general's office, to which civilians who had shown talent at the college were transferred, in order that they might learn something of the highest statesmanship in the immediate service of their chief.
 He endeavoured to remove some of the restrictions on the trade between Europe and Asia.
 He took the time to publish an appreciation of British composer Harriet Wainwright's opera Comala in the Calcutta Post on 27 April 1804.
 During his tenure the magnificent Government House in Calcutta was built as a residence for the governor-general.